Wandalen/wTools/module/core/former/spec.md

 **Note on Rule 3f:** This rule is updated to reflect the implemented and tested behavior.
 The previous specification incorrectly stated this case would generate a scalar constructor.
 The actual behavior is to generate a subformer for the variant itself.

+**Implementation Status Note:** Single-field tuple variants (Rule 2d) have a known issue where the handler attempts to use EntityToFormer trait integration, which fails for primitive types (u32, String, etc.) that don't implement Former.
+Current workaround is to use explicit `#[scalar]` attribute for primitive types.

 #### 2.2.
 Standalone Constructor Behavior